qrider71/PolyDev/README.md

 prime number (2) and which is not crossed out: This is 3.
 It now crosses out 6,9,12,15,18,21 ... n.
 It can be shown that the actual crossing out process for a prime number p can start with p*p since all multiples of p before p*p has been crossed out in iterations before.
 So for the prime number 3 the algorithms crosses out 9,12,15,18,21 ... n.
-6 was already crossed out in the previous iteration.
+Number 6 was already crossed out in the previous iteration.
 Next number after 3 is 4 but 4 has been crossed out.
 So for the next iteration the algorithm takes 5 as prime number and crosses out 25,30,35,40, ..., n.
-Also here we see that the multiples 10 and 15 has been crossed out in the iteration for 2 and 3.
+Also here we see that the multiples 10 and 15 have been crossed out in the iteration for 2 and 3.
 The algorithms for crossing out end when p*p>n, i.e. the first number to be crossed out would exceed the array length.
 After having crossed out all multiples of primes only the primes are left and we can create a list of prime numbers by adding all array indices to the list where the value is true (i.e. not crossed out)

  Iterations (10^n)|6|7|8|9
 -----|-----|-----|-----|-----